-The Coachella Valley Music and Arts Festival (Coachella) is like this generation’s Woodstock.
-And in the age of smartphones, every moment is shared on social media, with a filter of course.
-It probably wouldn’t take a festival goer too long to notice if their phone went missing.
+The Coachella Valley Music and Arts Festival, also referred to as simply “Coachella,” is like this generation’s Woodstock.
+And in the age of smartphones, every moment is shared on social media (with a filter, of course).
+It probably wouldn’t take a festivalgoer too long to notice if his or her phone went missing.

-Several people did notice and they used a free app called Find My iPhone to locate their devices.
-The app led them straight to the thief!
+Several people did notice, and they used a free app, Find My iPhone, to locate their devices.
+The app led them straight to the thief!*

-According to the local police department, several victims activated the tracking app and it indicated that a man named Reinaldo De Jesus Henao had stolen their phones.
+According to the local police department, several victims activated the tracking app, and it indicated a man named Reinaldo De Jesus Henao had stolen their phones.
 They followed him around the venue until he was detained by security.
-When the Indio Police Department arrived, they arrested Henao for Grand Theft and Possession of stolen property.
+When the Indio Police Department arrived, they arrested Henao for grand theft and possession of stolen property.

 They found over 100 phones in Henao’s backpack.
-Police said they were able to return several of the phones that night or the following day.
-The rest of them were placed in Coachella’s lost and found.
+Police said they were able to return several phones that night or the following day.
+The rest were placed into Coachella’s lost and found.

-If you lose your phone, you can log into your Apple ID account from another device and see a map of where it is in relation to where you are.
-As you look for it, you can play a loud sound to help you find it.
-You can send messages that show up on a locked screen with information for whoever found it and coordinate meeting up.
-You can even get driving directions to its location.
-But if for some reason you can’t get your phone back, then you can remotely erase all your phone’s content and settings to protect your privacy.
+If you lose your phone, you can log into your Apple account from another device and see a map of where your phone is in relation to where you are.
+As you search, you can play a loud sound to help you find it.
+You can also send messages that show up on your phone’s lock screen with information for meeting up with the phone’s finder.
+You can even get driving directions to your phone’s location.
+But if, for some reason, you can’t get your phone back, you can remotely erase your phone’s content and settings to protect your privacy.
 Click here to learn more about this app.

-The Android Device Manager is a free app you can download from the Google Play store.
+Android Device Manager is a free app you can download from the Google Play store.
 It has most of the same features as Find My iPhone.
-If you lose your phone, you can log in to your Google account from another device and see a map of where it is.
+If you lose your phone, you can log into your Google account from another device and see a map of where it is.
 You can activate a loud sound that plays for five minutes while you search.
-You can send a phone number where you can be reached and it will appear on a locked screen.
-And for privacy, you can also remotely wipe your device clean by restoring it to its factory settings.
+You can send a phone number where you can be reached, and it’ll appear on a locked screen.
+And for privacy, you can remotely wipe your device clean by restoring it to its factory settings.
 Click here to learn more about this app.

 The Indio Police also gave some suggestions for preventing theft in general at these types of events: